Do you want to kill your fish?

 Using Vinegar to Clean Hard Water Calcium Deposits on Fish Tank Glass

 Distilled White Vinegar is very safe and effective to use for cleaning your aquarium glass stains and hard water deposits.
 It is mildly acidic and won’t be harmful to fish.
 The reason it’s effective is that it contains acetic acid, a mild acid that breaks down the calcium and hard water deposits on the glass.
 Vinegar can also be used to clean off aquarium equipment like heaters, filters, pumps, and filter tubes.

-Can you use apple cider vinegar?
+Can you use apple cider vinegar to clean aquarium glass?

 Apple cider vinegar has become very popular for weight loss and other health benefits, but can be used for cleaning too.
 Apple cider vinegar is made by crushing down apples and extracting the liquid, adding yeast to ferment.
 They then add bacteria to turn the alcohol into acetic acid.
 So it’s really about the same substance just distilled from different sources.

 How much vinegar should you use to clean a fish tank?